Jay W. Jensen: Career

-Jensed returned to Miami in 1954, where he began teaching at Little River Junior High School.
+Jensen returned to Miami in 1954, where he began teaching at Little River Junior High School.

 After teaching for three years, Jensen decided to pursue his dream of being a motion picture actor and "go to Hollywood and get discovered", and flew to Los Angeles along with his widowed mother, Thelma, and his cat Dracula.

 In California, Jensen traveled to Los Angeles for an interview with movie producer Joe Pasternak.
 Pasternak told Jensen he was leaving the motion picture business, and Jensen's dreams of a movie career were dashed.
 However, while in Hollywood, Jensen became friends with actress Carroll Baker.
 He became Baker's dance partner, and appeared as an extra in three of her movies: The Big Country, But Not for Me, and The Miracle.
 Baker and Jensen performed a dance routine for the troops at MacDill Air Force Base in Tampa, Florida.

 Jensen's circle of friends included actors Jim Backus and Hurd Hatfield.
 After a failed interview with DesiLu Productions, Jensen decided to return to Florida.
 It was also during the 1950s that he became a close friend of the writer and playwright Tennessee Williams.